 It seems like good casting.
 With a lot of singing required, who better than a Grammy-nominated singer in the right age range to play the lead?

-Of course, some (white) people aren't happy.
-In fact, people who apparently consider themselves the "master race" have spent the past two days on social media throwing a tantrum because the newest portrayal of imaginary cartoon descendants of a man who banged a fish isn't quite white enough for their tastes.
+Of course, some aren't happy about this casting.
+In fact, people have spent the past two days on social media throwing a tantrum because the newest portrayal of an imaginary creature in cartoon form isn't quite white enough for their tastes.

 They're so mad that some of them have now started to try and use "science" to prove that if a half-woman half-fish creature did exist they would be white.

 "Mermaids live in ocean.
 Underwater = limited sunlight.
 Limited sunlight = less melanin.
 Less melanin = lighter skin color," one tweeted.
 "Because they live underwater, which has no access to light beyond a certain depth, Ariel and every other mermaid in existence would be albino."

 "Correct me if I'm wrong," another wrote.
 "But isn't it physically impossible for Ariel to be black?
 She lives underwater, how would the sun get to her for her to produce melanin?!
 Nobody thought this through..?"